autistic-symposium/mev-toolkit/README.md

-# ⛓🕹 mev for the virtuous
+# ⛓🕹 mev for everybody

 <br>